-(a) 180 days for all metals except mercury which is 28 days.

-(b) Standard field measurement collected during sampling (no Parameter Group and no PQLs).
+- (a) 180 days for all metals except mercury which is 28 days. - (b) Standard field measurement collected during sampling (no PQLs). (c) Standard field measurement collected during sampling (no designated Parameter Group).
 Actual PQLs reported by the laboratory may vary due to the nature of individual samples.